Achamoy/Achamoy.github.io/_posts/2020-05-20-Stop-Lying-To-You.markdown

 I don't either know the specifics.
 In retrospect, it feels like one morning you just come into life.
 You realize there is a brain inside you.
 A brain with its many flaws, which was given to you, shaped in part by its previous, mostly random, choices and in party by the environment.
 That is society, your parents, television, books or whatever stimuli entered your consciousness, even momentarily, the years before.

-While scientists are still trying to figure out how those things exactly define your present moment, and  although it may indeed be an interesting endeavour to explore them, we will but that part aside for the moment.
+While scientists are still trying to figure out how those things exactly define your present moment, and  although it may indeed be an interesting endeavour to explore them, we will put that part aside for the moment.

 Because, the thing is, you wake up and you must, you definitely have to, work with the things you were given.
 Problem is, the same and only tool which you possess, must be used to alter itself, towards a destination it wants.